mariadeor/3d-moulds-for-ovarian-cancer/README.md

 In the [example_case](data/example_case) folder, the DICOM-RT segmentations are provided to generate a mould for a case from [TCIA](https://www.cancerimagingarchive.net) (The Cancer Imaging Archive).

 To download images from TCIA, you need to download the app [NBIA Data Retriever](https://wiki.nci.nih.gov/display/NBIA).
 Once it is installed, double click on the manifesto in [data](data) and it should start downloading the CT scan used for this example case.
-Move the DICOM files to [example_case](data/example_case) together with the provided segmentation.
+Move **the DICOM files only** to [example_case](data/example_case) together with the provided segmentation.

 From the terminal, run:
 ```bash